Hooded Scarf Crochet Pattern

 It’s also a lot of fun to play with the color here.
 You can go with the pink and grey that we chose, or you can make it entirely your own with whatever color suits your palette.
 Whatever you decide, framing the borders with your favorite color adds a bright touch.

-Pair that cool border with matching buttons and make them look even more complete.
+Pair that cool crochet edging with matching buttons and make them look even more complete.
 You can also work with the pattern to make the length of the scarf suited to whatever measurements you need.
+It’s also a great crochet pattern if you’re learning how to crochet a scarf.

 It’s a hood!
 It’s a scarf!
 It’s both!
 Wear it any way you want.
 The choice is yours.